(1900 Times Atlas of the World)

 "Benedictio patris firmat domos filiorum" (The father's blessing establisheth the houses of the children - Ecclesiasticus 3:7)

-The Ottomans, after having seized and destroyed the fortress, were not interested in establishing direct rule over Tinos and they allowed the inhabitants some form of autonomous government; Latin continued to be used in several inscriptions.
+The Ottomans, after having seized and destroyed the fortress, were not interested in establishing direct rule over Tino and they allowed the inhabitants some form of autonomous government in return for a yearly poll tax; Latin continued to be used in several inscriptions.

 The inhabitants of the Aegean islands replaced the Venetian and Genoese merchants in the trade inside the Ottoman Empire.
 In 1783 Empress Catherine the Great of Russia forced a treaty on the Ottomans allowing the Greeks to trade under their own flag, thus promoting the development of a Greek merchant navy centred in the Cyclades.
-Ermopouli, a port founded on the island of Syros, became in the early XIXth century the main port of Greece.
+Ermoupolis, a port on the island of Siro, became the main port of Greece in the early XIXth century.

 (left) Dovecot near Tzados (Exobourgo); (right) dovecots near modern Tinos

-Dovecots are a distinctive landmark of Tinos (and Andros); most of them go back to the Venetian period.
+Dovecots are a distinctive landmark of Tino (and Andro); most of them go back to the Venetian period.

 Introductory page on the Venetian Fortresses in Greece